nlf/muckraker/README.md

 Muckraker is a thin wrapper around the [pg-promise](https://github.com/vitaly-t/pg-promise) library to provide some common methods in a simple way.

-It will inspect your tables when connecting and provide a few simple CRUD methods for each within a namespace.
+It will inspect your tables when instantiated and provide a few simple CRUD methods for each within a namespace.

 ```javascript
 'use strict';